algorithmsbooks/optimization-ancillaries/README.md

 ## Code

 The code for generating all figures can be found in this [repository](https://github.com/algorithmsbooks/algforopt-notebooks).
+An unofficial translation into Python is provided in this [repository](https://github.com/griffinbholt/optimization-code-py).

 ## Slides